 Bayesian regression modelling suggests a number of species associated with low groundwater levels (Figure 60), including B. attenuata, Hibbertia subvaginata and M. preissiana, are likely to increase in cover abundance under a scenario of further decreasing groundwater levels.
 The cover abundance of exotics, including Aira caryophyllea, Briza maxima, Ehrharta calycina, Hypochaeris glabra, Poa annua, Sonchus oleraceus and Ursinia anthemoides, is also likely to increase with declining groundwater levels.
-Some of the species are groundwater dependent, such as the Banksia species, suggesting that despite being in decline, groundwater will remain important in determining the vegetation composition of the wetland It is also likely that the richness of exotic species will increase with groundwater decline as the site becomes invaded by exotics not currently recorded at the site.
+It is also likely that the richness of exotic species will increase with groundwater decline as the site becomes invaded by exotics not currently recorded at the site.